 PEY Year: Staff

-The PEY Internship Program is an exciting new initiative that has been organized as a unique partnership between the Department of Pharmacology and Toxicology in the Faculty of Medicine and the Leslie Dan Faculty of Pharmacy, under the administrative oversight of the University’s existing Professional Experience Year (PEY) program.
-The Internship program provides an opportunity for highly qualified and motivated undergraduate Arts & Sciences students registered in our Pharmacology, Toxicology and Pharmaceutical Chemistry Specialist stream programs to gain real-world work experience as paid employees in industrial, government or academic settings during a 12-16 month period that takes place between the third and fourth years of undergraduate study.
-In the short time since its inception, the PEY Internship program has proven to be an extremely attractive option for both students and employers, with the first group of students now in the midst of their employment placements.
+The PEY Co-op Program is an exciting initiative that has been organized as a unique partnership between the Department of Pharmacology and Toxicology in the Faculty of Medicine and the Leslie Dan Faculty of Pharmacy, under the administrative oversight of the University’s existing Professional Experience Year (PEY) program.
+The program provides an opportunity for highly qualified and motivated undergraduate Arts & Sciences students registered in our Pharmacology, Toxicology and Pharmaceutical Chemistry Specialist stream programs to gain real-world work experience as paid employees in industrial, government or academic settings during a 12-16 month period that takes place between the third and fourth years of undergraduate study.
+The PEY Co-op program has proven to be an extremely attractive option for both students and employers.

-The benefits of this program to both our students and to their PEY Internship employers are very clear.
+The benefits of this program to both our students and to their PEY employers are very clear.
 Students gain paid work experience and make industry contacts that will be invaluable to them in making more informed future career choices, while employers gain access to the productivity of highly qualified and motivated limited-term trainees for a longer period of time than most other work-term student placements.
 This gives employers greater immediate returns on their time investment in training, while at the same time allowing them to identify individuals who may be candidates of choice for future permanent employment positions.
-We are very excited to see rapidly increasing interest in the program from both students and employers, and we expect that it will further expand in future years to meet the needs of both groups.

 Dr. Ruth Ross